ivangfr/okta-springboot-react/README.md

 - Done!

-> **Note:** If you are using the person `luigi.bros@jobs.com`, you will not be able to create/update/delete a job because it doesn't have the required role for it.
+> **Note:** If you are using the person `luigi.bros@test.com`, you will not be able to create/update/delete a job because it doesn't have the required role for it.

 ## Getting Access Token

-In order to use just the `jobs-api` endpoints, you must have an access token.
+In order to use just the `jobs-api` endpoints, you must have an `JWT` access token.
 Below are the steps to get it.

 - In a terminal, create the following environment variables.
-Those values were obtained while (adding Application)[#add-application]
+Those values were obtained while [adding Application][#add-application]
   ```
   OKTA_CLIENT_ID=...
   OKTA_DOMAIN=...